valour01/ecmo/README.md

 # ecmo
-Peripheral Transplantation to Rehost Embedded Linux kernels
+This is the code repository for our paper "ECMO:Peripheral Transplantation to Rehost Embedded Linux kernels"

+Code will be released soon.